-Here you will find a list of scholarship opportunities and links to further information.
+Here you will find a listing of scholarship opportunities and links to further information.

 Don’t see the right grant?
-Then find out more about these opportunities on these scholarship portals:
+Then find out more about opportunities on these scholarship portals:

 Looking for a stipend/fellowship?
 Use the Stipendienlotse of the Federal Ministry of Education and Research (BMBF), an interactive platform where you can enter your criteria to find the best match.
 This central database of private and public scholarships, offered across Germany and abroad, has many filters like your education phase, field and preferred region to help you quickly select the ideal donor and programme.